forgia-ai/bank-convert/db/README.md

 # Database Setup

-This directory contains the database migrations and setup for the Bank Statement Converter application using Supabase.
+This directory contains the database migrations and setup for the Bank Statement Convert application using Supabase.

 ## Environment Variables